macpuffin/neblio-api-swagger-docs/README.md

 This repository contains the specifications for generating client SDKs with [Swagger/OpenAPI](http://swagger.io/).

+You can use the [Swagger UI](https://learn.nebl.io/apidocs/) to interact with the APIs directly.

 The canonical specification is defined in `swagger.json`.
 The templates for our supported SDKs are located in `swagger-templates`.
 The configuration for each SDK (e.g. name of the library, version number, etc.) are located in